 - Porcelain-Fused-to-metal ( PFM ) crowns: these crowns are more esthetic-pleasing compared with the first type due to proclaim veneering on top of metal substructure in order to mimic tooth color.
 This makes them equipped with wider indications.
 As a result, they are routinely placed in most cases as they combine good qualities of good functions and acceptable aesthetics.

 - All-Ceramic Crowns: All-ceramic crowns have been developed due to high esthetic demands in the past 30 years.
 High strength ceramics such as Lithium-disilicate,Alumina or Zirconia, are used as substructure instead of conventional metal alloys.
 Since the colors of the ceramic are more similar to tooth structure, not only the problem of dark metal showing from conventional porcelain-fused-to-metal prostheses can be minimized, but all-ceramic crowns can also mimic many characteristics of natural tooth structure.As a result all ceramic crowns and prostheses have become more and more popular these days.
 However with the nature of ceramic that can break under high loads, careful material selection, prosthetic design and case selection by experienced Dentist are keys to success in these cases.
 Additionally, thorough examination and details consideration are very crucial in order to achieve successful treatments.

 - Tooth preparation, impression and temporarization.
 The temporary crown is placed for 3-7 days during the laboratory fabrication.

 - Crown delivery and cementation on the second visit.

-The Ivory Dental Clinic determines to provide prompt services so every patient gets the fast response and efficient treatment.
+The Ivory Dental Clinic determines to provide prompt service so every patient gets fast response and efficient treatment.